Be the Reason that Our Hungry Neighbors are Fed

 Catholic Charities Leads in the Fight Against Hunger

-From community food distributions to St. Maria’s Meals, Catholic Charities combats hunger and food insecurity with initiatives that reach people in the diverse circumstances where they live.
+From community food pantries to St. Maria’s Meals, Catholic Charities combats hunger and food insecurity with initiatives that reach people in the diverse circumstances where they live.

 Regular distributions provide those living in poverty hot meals, bags of emergency sustenance, snack bags, and ready-to-eat family-style meals.
-Our food pantries are a dependable source of nutritious staples in D.C. and Montgomery and Prince George’s counties.
+Our food pantries are a dependable source of nutritious staples in D.C., Montgomery County and Southern Maryland.

 The Virtual Food Drive helps ensure our food programs continue for another holiday season and the winter that follows.
 Your gift will help meet our greatest food assistance needs.